pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/macOS_install.md

 A menu will appear.

-* **Installation mode** : you can use a browser or cli to install Pydio Cells.
+* **Installation mode** : you can use a browser or CLI to install Pydio Cells.

-* **bind url** : internal url for PYDIO in most common cases it's `<ip>:<port>`(example : `192.168.0.192:80`) if you are going to use SSL you should put your secure port `443` or else.
+* **Bind URL** : internal url for PYDIO in most common cases it's `<ip>:<port>`(example : `192.168.0.192:80`) if you are going to use SSL you should put your secure port `443` or else.

-* **external url** : used to access Pydio from outside, usually it will auto fill using the field above and should stay the same.
+* **External URL** : used to access Pydio from outside, usually it will auto fill using the field above and should stay the same.

-* **Choose SSL Activation mode** : You can now choose how you're going to activate your SSL, you have 2 choices.
+* **Choose SSL Activation mode** : You can now choose how you're going to activate your SSL, you have 2 choices:
    * **Provide paths to certificate/key files** : if you already have a certificate/key you can use them.
    * **Generate a self-signed certificate** : we will create a self signed certificate for you, be advised this should only be used for staging purposes.

-*Subsequent steps are then pretty much the same in the browser or in the CLI*
+*Subsequent steps are then pretty much the same in the browser or in the CLI.*

 1. **Database connection** : put your database informations.